BWICS/GHC2019/README.md

 #### FIRST YEARS (class of'22)

-1. Phuong Luong  *[not applied;  majors=Computer Science and Chemistry, and possibly a minor in English ;   took 1101 ;   next fall 2101 ]*

-1. Zeynep Tuna  *[applied, but hasn’t heard back yet;  intends double major in Computer Science and Mathematics,  and minor  Economics; took  1101;  next fall 2101]*

 1. Nicole Nigro *[applied but hasn't heard back; intends CS and Sociology double major;  took 1103 and 2101; registered for Ethics and either AI or Algorithms ]*

 1. Jigyasa Subedi *[ applied but has not heard back; intends CS major with French major or minor; took 1101 and 2101; next fall ALgorithms; will be BWICS leader!]*